 Interest income consists of interest earned from our cash and cash equivalent balances.
-Interest expense is incurred due to capital leases pursuant to several equipment loan and security agreements to finance the lease of various hardware and other equipment purchases and our revolving credit facility.
+Interest expense is incurred due to capital leases pursuant to several equipment loan and security agreements to finance the lease of various hardware, software, and other equipment purchases and our revolving credit facility.
 Our capital lease obligations are secured by a senior security interest in eligible equipment.

-Interest and other income (expense), net for the three months ended March 31, 2014 and 2013 resulted in net expense of \$0.2 million.
+Interest and other income (expense), net for the three and six months ended June 30, 2014 resulted in net expense of \$0.3 million and \$0.5 million, respectively, compared to \$0.2 million and \$0.3 million of net interest expense for the three and six months ended June 30, 2013, respectively.